 Editor’s Note: Parks & Recreation magazine has been reporting on the development and evolution of the SITES certification for sustainable landscapes for a number of years since the original rating system was released in 2009.
 Click here for more information.

-Richard J. Dolesh is NPRA’s Vice President for Strategic Initiatives.
+Richard J. Dolesh is NRPA’s Vice President for Strategic Initiatives.

 Ensuring the Design and Management of High-Performance Parks